Seanl80/Blind-Hunter/README.md

 - I would like users to be able to benefit from using the website.
 - I would like to build a website which is easy to use.
 - I would like to make the user able to have their own profile for when they use the website.
+- To allow users the ability to create, display, edit and delete reviews.
+- To develop a database structure which suits the relationships between database records.

 ## User goals